GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ## **FUTURE ASPIRATIONS.**
 These include an online portal or client area to allow clients the access for online management of portflios held with WebLife.
 This would include a secure passord or  biometrically protected client area where various levels of service and functionality would be offered.
 This would further facilitate the 'returning user' element of the site.
 A futher refining of the design will be part of the ongoing application development in future.

-Includng the functionality for an emailed form submission clarification for users.
+Including the functionality for an emailed form submission clarification for users.
 The option for users to sign up for regular news and service updates.

 Discovering what Bootstrap is has been enlightening as it would obviously make the whole process a little quicker and easier.
 However, having to complete all the code personally means that during this process I have gained experience of simply writing code and not relying on a Framework to do the heavy lifting, although I will be taking advantage of this where I can in future.